MillionIntegrals/vel/README.md

 # Examples

-Several models are already implemented in the framework and have prepared config files that are ready to run and easy to modify for other similar usecases:
+Several models are already implemented in the framework and have example config files that are ready to run and easy to modify for other similar usecases:

 - State-of-the art results on Cifar10 dataset using residual networks